luolvming/ipmi/README.md

 IPMI is a specification of IT series, managers and employees should be familiar with IPMI.
 Up to the high point of view, IPMI is a management tool for modern data center and field operation complexity, and can be implemented in several ways: by one is complete with shared information support system in operation; two is similar to the keyboard, mouse and monitor (KVM) and some remote operation function supported by technology three; IPMI can help IT manager to manage grid, cluster, virtual equipment, and other emerging PC and server portfolio strategy.

-3. design examples highlight the advantages of IPMI Let us look at the design of a IPMI application example: a company to purchase a number of servers, plans to install a different application systems are used in the database and network print server.
+Third, design examples highlight the advantages of IPMI Let us look at the design of a IPMI application example: a company to purchase a number of servers, plans to install a different application systems are used in the database and network print server.
 The traditional way is to separately by different system administrator with expertise in a system one by one to complete the installation, configuration and maintenance management, but the management to achieve unified management of the use of IPMI.
 The following three aspects from the installation of diagnosis to see IPMI configuration, monitoring, fault management advantage.

 The traditional OS installed first to new hardware to the server driven, need professional installation manual OS or system administrator, the administrator needs to wait for the installation process is completed in the server side; and the use of IPMI, only need to insert the OS installation CD can be automatically mounted self guiding, driving in 3 ~ 4 key point in time to load the new hardware.
 Insert the OS installation disk, can be completed automatically installed OS, can also be a backup of important data by the system backup tools, convenient for system fault occurs, greatly saves time and manpower.